-ELA: English Learners, James Potter Jr. High

-ELA: Students With Disabilities, James Potter Jr. High

-ELPI: English Learners, Maie Ellis

-Math: English Learners, James Potter Jr. High Math: Hispanic Youth, James Potter Jr. High

-Math: Socio Economically Disadvantaged, James Potter Jr. High

-Math: Students with Disabilities, James Potter Jr. High

-Math: Socio Economically Disadvantaged, Fallbrook Virtual Academy
+- ELA: English Learners, James Potter Jr. High - ELA: Students With Disabilities, James Potter Jr. High - ELPI: English Learners, Maie Ellis - Math: English Learners, James Potter Jr. High - Math: Hispanic Youth, James Potter Jr. High - Math: Socio Economically Disadvantaged, James Potter Jr. High - Math: Students with Disabilities, James Potter Jr. High - Math: Socio Economically Disadvantaged, Fallbrook Virtual Academy

-Please refer to this spreadsheet for specific information found at https://shorturl.at/btMO5.
+Please refer to this spreadsheet for specific information found at https://shorturl.at/lvpkL

-On the positive side, suspension rates were rated in the green performance band, with only 1.2% of students suspended at least one day.
-While most student groups performed well, efforts will continue to support those in the yellow and orange bands, such as English Learners, Homeless, and African American students.
-The district remains vigilant in monitoring these student groups and collaborates with teachers, counselors, principals, and assistant principals to implement strategies supporting students' social and emotional well-being, including Positive Behavioral Interventions and Supports (PBIS) plans tailored to address these specific areas.
+On the positive side, we no longer have any student groups falling at the lowest level for Chronic Absenteeism, and suspension rates were rated in the green performance band, with only .8% of students suspended at least one day.
+While our student groups are showing positive growth, additional efforts will continue to support our homeless student group and we will focus on those in the orange bands, such as English Learners, Long-Term English Learners, and Filipino students.
+The district remains vigilant in monitoring all student groups and collaborates with teachers, counselors, principals, and assistant principals to implement strategies supporting students' academic success, social and emotional well-being, including Positive Behavioral Interventions and Supports (PBIS) plans tailored to address these specific areas.

-Spring 2024 grades 3-8 STAR data reflect a slight increase in performance, with an overall increase of 6% in reading from Fall 2023 to Spring 2024 and an increase of 7.1% in math.
-Unduplicated students performance reveal the following:
+Spring 2025 grades 3-8 STAR data reflect a slight increase in performance, with an overall increase of 5.2% in reading from Fall 2024 to Spring 2025 and an increase of 6% in math.
+Unduplicated students' performance reveals the following: